bwrrp/slimdom.js/README.md

 Emulating a full browser environment is not the goal of this library.
 Consider using [jsdom][jsdom] instead if you need that.

 This implementation offers no special treatment of HTML documents, which means there are no implementations of `HTMLElement` and its subclasses.
 This also affects HTML-specific casing behavior for attributes and tagNames.
 The `id` / `className` / `classList` properties on `Element` and `compatMode` / `contentType` on `Document` have not been implemented.
-HTML-specific query methods (`getElementById` for interface `NonElementParentNode`, `getElementsByClassName` on `Document`) are also missing.
+HTML-specific query methods (`getElementById` for interface `NonElementParentNode`, `getElementsByClassName` on `Document` and `Element`) are also missing.

 This library does not currently implement events, including the `Event` / `EventTarget` interfaces.
 It also currently does not contain an implementation of `AbortController` / `AbortSignal`.
 As these may have wider applications than browser-specific use cases, please file an issue if you have a use for these in your application and would like support for them to be added.